bakerkretzmar/movements-of-movements/content/collections/pages/home.md

         text: 'reach out'
       -
         type: text
-        text: ' to the editor and contributors, arrange book-related events, and learn more about the individual volumes.'
+        text: ' to the editor and contributors, arrange book-related events, and find out about the individual volumes.'
   -
     type: paragraph
     content: